CS-DS-125/125book/py4e_rst/14-objects.rst

    # Code: http://www.py4e.com/code3/elev.py

-If we think a bit more about this program, there is the “outside world” and the program.
+If we think a bit more about this program, there is the "outside world" and the program.
 The input and output aspects are where the program interacts with the outside world.
 Within the program we have code and data to accomplish the task the program is designed to solve.